-- continue to grow our sales, marketing and distribution capabilities in connection with the commercialization of EYSUVIS, INVELTYS and any product candidates; - conduct any necessary clinical trials and other development activities and/or seek marketing approvals for any product candidates; - in-license or acquire the rights to other products, product candidates or technologies; - pursue the clinical development of KPI-121 for the treatment of other additional indications or for use in other patient populations; - pursue the preclinical and clinical development of product candidates, including our rTKI program, for use in the treatment of retinal diseases, and novel next-generation anti-inflammatories designed to exhibit steroidlike anti-inflammatory action with the goal of eliminating the risk of IOP increase and cataract formation; - seek regulatory approval for EYSUVIS, INVELTYS or any other product candidate outside of the United States: - continue to scale up our manufacturing processes and capabilities to support commercialization of EYSUVIS, INVELTYS, and any of our product candidates for which we seek and/or obtain marketing approval; - leverage our proprietary AMPPLIFY technology to advance additional potential high-value therapeutics into preclinical and clinical development; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel;

-- expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; and - increase our product liability insurance coverage as we expand our commercialization efforts for EYSUVIS and INVELTYS.
+- continue to grow our sales, marketing and distribution capabilities in connection with the commercialization of EYSUVIS, INVELTYS and any product candidates for which we may submit for and obtain marketing approval; - continue to scale up our manufacturing processes and capabilities to support commercialization of EYSUVIS and INVELTYS; - seek regulatory approval for EYSUVIS and INVELTYS outside of the United States; - progress our current and any future preclinical development programs; - in license or acquire the rights to other products, product candidates or technologies; - conduct clinical trials and other development activities and/or seek marketing approval for future product candidates: - leverage our proprietary AMPPLIFY technology to seek to advance additional therapeutics into preclinical and clinical development; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel; - expand our operational, financial and management systems; and - increase our product liability insurance coverage as we expand our commercialization efforts for EYSUVIS and INVELTYS.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We anticipate that our existing cash, cash equivalents, and short-term investments as of September 30, 2020, along with anticipated revenue from INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements into at least the third quarter of 2022.
-We expect revenue anticipated to be generated from sales of EYSUVIS to provide additional cash runway.
+We anticipate that our cash, cash equivalents and short-term investments as of March 31, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements for at least two years.
 We have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner or later than we currently expect.